tmplab/LJay/README.md

 use /nozoid/osc/number value : Store a new value in gstt.osc[number] (number : 0-255)
 or program your own OSC commands in bhorosc.py

-Add your set and curve in settables (main.py)

-Use command line arguments (-s setnumber -c curvenumber) or modify in gstt Set and Curve.